 Numismatists – Numismatists study coins.
 Hence their interest in coin-collecting is academics-oriented.
 Coins of a particular period reflect a wealth of information of that period, like, the way of living, the mind-set of the people, their language, their idea of precious metals and more.
 Ancient coins are considered as mirrors of history.
 Studying them can thus reveal historical facts.

 Investors – Many of the collectors have an investing-motive behind coin collection.
-They buy rare coins, especially ones made of precious metals.
+They buy rare coins, especially gold coins and silver coins.
 If the prices of the coins go up, they sell them.
 Sometimes ancient and rare coins, despite being made of ordinary metal, are priced high too.
 Investors, thus need to have an in-depth knowledge about coins, their prices, the market, grading and more.

 Links: